JuliaEnergy/PowerDynamics.jl/docs/src/julia_setup.md

 ## Setup Julia
 First you need to install Julia.
 Check out the [install instructions](https://julialang.org/install/) on the official Julia homepage.
-It is recommended installing Julia using **juliaup**.
+It is recommended to install Julia using **juliaup**.

 !!! note
 [juliaup](https://github.com/JuliaLang/juliaup) is a Julia version multiplexer, you can use it to "manage" different Julia version on the same system using commands like `juliaup update` (update installed versions), `juliaup add 1.11` (add a new version), `juliaup default 1.11` (tell you computer which version to start when you invoke the `julia` command).

-In general, julia can be run without any administrator privileges.
+In general, Julia can be run without any administrator privileges.

 **Windows***
 You can install Julia on Windows using the Microsoft Store.
 Instead of searching manually, you can invoke this installation in the terminal.